Smoothability of $L^p$-connections on bundles and isometric immersions with $W^{2,p}$-regularity: Smoothability of -connections

 In addition, we can easily bound

-where $C$ depends only on $U$ and $p$.
-The first line follows from standard elliptic estimates, the second line holds by the Sobolev embedding the third line holds by H\"{o}lder, the fourth line holds by $p\geq n$ , and the last line is trivial.
+where $C$ depends only on $p$.
+The first line follows from standard elliptic estimates, the second line holds by the Sobolev embedding $W^{1,\frac{np}{n+p}}\emb L^p$ for $p>n$ over $U \Subset \R^n$, the third line follows from the Cauchy--Schwarz inequality, and the fourth line holds by $p\geq n$ and the boundedness of $U$.
+Thus, in view of the definition of $\psi^\e$ in Eq.~\eqref{phi epsilon}, we have

-As $\|\phi^\e\|_{W^{1,p}(U)}$ is uniformly bounded due to Eq.~\eqref{phi epsilon}, we readily conclude that $\T_\e$ is a bounded operator for each $\e$.
-This follows from the estimate